Back to Mystery City

 Back to Mystery City is the fourth studio album by the Finnish rock band Hanoi Rocks, released in 1983.
 It was produced by ex-Mott the Hoople members Dale Griffin and Pete "Overend" Watts, and was the first with Razzle on drums.
 Besides Hanoi Rocks, the album also features keyboardist Morgan Fisher, and Miriam Stockley on backing vocals.

+In 2017, Metal Hammer included the album in their list of "the 10 hair metal albums you need in your record collection".